fonero-project/fnod/hdkeychain/README.md

 - Easy serialization and deserialization for both private and public extended keys
 - Support for custom networks by registering them with chaincfg
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated fnocoin addresses ties in seamlessly with existing btcec and fnoutil types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts
+- Obtaining the underlying EC pubkeys, EC privkeys, and associated fonero addresses ties in seamlessly with existing btcec and fnoutil types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts